This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about breast augmentation?

 Breast augmentation is surgery to insert breast implants.
-This surgery will change the size and shape of your breasts.
+This surgery will increase the size and change the shape of your breasts.
 A breast implant has an outer silicone shell and an inner filling.
 The filling may be saline (salt water) or silicone gel.
+Breast implants come in different shapes and sizes and may be adjustable.

 How do I prepare for breast augmentation?